NiengeDavid/celo-tenderly/README.md

 This will deploy the `Token` contract to the Celo network using the account specified in the `hardhat.config.js` file.

-## Conclusion
+## Conclusion:

-Solidity smart contracts are a powerful tool for building decentralized applications on the Celo blockchain.
-However, like any software development process, building and deploying smart contracts can be challenging and require careful testing and debugging to ensure their correct functionality and security.
+Therefore.
+Solidity Smart Contracts are a powerful tool for building decentralized applications on the Celo blockchain.
+However, like any software development process, building and deploying Smart Contracts can be challenging and require careful testing and debugging to ensure their correct functionality and security.

-In this tutorial, we have covered the basics of Solidity smart contract development, using Hardhat and Tenderly to deploy and debug a sample ERC-20 token contract.
-We have walked through the step-by-step process of setting up a local development environment, compiling and deploying the contract, and debugging it using Tenderly.
+In this tutorial, we have covered the basics of Solidity Smart Contract development, using Hardhat and Tenderly to deploy and debug a sample ERC-20 token contract.
+We have walked through the step-by-step process of setting up a local development environment, compiling and deploying the contract and debugging it using Tenderly.

-We have also covered best practices for Solidity smart contract development, such as testing contracts using automated test scripts and auditing code for security vulnerabilities.
+We have also covered best practices for Solidity Smart Contract development, such as testing contracts using automated test scripts and auditing code for security vulnerabilities.

-By following the steps outlined in this tutorial and continuing to learn and explore the Solidity language and the Celo blockchain, you can create powerful, secure, and reliable decentralized applications that can benefit users around the world.
+By following the steps outlined in this tutorial and continuing to learn and explore the Solidity language and the Celo blockchain, you can create powerful, secure and reliable decentralized applications that can benefit users around the world.